void

 odkolek.jpg

-Odkolek and the fire at their mills are mentioned by Švejk in his sleep when he slept away the effects of the bottle of cognac at the station in Humenné.
+Odkolek and the fire at their mills is mentioned by Švejk in his sleep, when he slept off the effects of the bottle of cognac at the station in Humenné.

 Background

-Odkolek was a flour mill and bakery which was founded by František Odkolek in 1850.
-The fire referred to happened in 1896, and it was the original mill at Kampa that burnt down.
+Odkolek was a flour mill and bakery founded by František Odkolek in 1850.
+The fire referred to happened in 1896, and it was the original mill at Kampa that burned down.

-It was not reconstructed, a new mill was built at Vysočany instead.
+It was not rebuilt; instead, a new mill was constructed at Vysočany.
 The factory is now owned by United Bakeries.
-The old mill has since been rebuilt and today it houses Muzeum Kampa.
+The old mill has since been rebuilt and today it houses Národní muzeum Kampa.

 Quote(s) from the novel